DrTomasAragon/obsidian/README.md

 # Obsidian notes
 [Obsidian](https://obsidian.md/) is a powerful markdown editor that is used primarily for [Personal Knowledge Management](https://en.wikipedia.org/wiki/Personal_knowledge_management) or PKM.
 Obsidian is a free app.
 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language for creating formatted text using a plain-text editor.

+In this tutorial, I will show how to use Obsidian's "Daily Notes" functionality to set up a simple system to manage speaking engagements.

 To get started watch these tutorials by Nick Milo:
 1. https://www.youtube.com/watch?v=QgbLb6QCK88&t=3s
 2. https://www.youtube.com/watch?v=bBk2kg8Gm_U